What is a service level agreement?

 Call centers determine their own SLAs.
 The rate at which those objectives are met is referred to as the call center service level.
 For example, standard objectives may include 80% of calls answered prior to three rings, 90% of chats accepted within 10 seconds, or 100% of emails responded to within 24 hours.

 The service level metrics in a call center are usually made up of the percentage of calls answered, average time to respond, average handle time (AHT), and mean time to resolution (MTTR), among other key performance indicators (KPIs).
-Meeting the service level agreement — usually by staying on top of customer complaints — can help a call center improve customer experience and satisfaction, and enhance customer lifetime value (CLV).
+Meeting the service level agreement — usually by staying on top of customer complaints — can help a call center improve customer experience and customer satisfaction, and enhance customer lifetime value (CLV).

 Types of SLAs